 Retaking the exam

-One thing to keep in mind, before even signing up to take the real estate certification test, is that you have the option to retake it as many times as you’d like.
+One thing to keep in mind, before even signing up to take the test, is that you have the option to retake it as many times as you’d like.
 It’s also important to note that this option isn’t just of interest to those that fear they may not have done well, but for an existing agent that would like to brush up on their understanding of real estate law and best practices.
 Just speak to your testing instructor to see what your options are.

 Passing the Exam